 The Full Radio Show for June 30th, 2010.
 Press play to listen.

 WildWorks Extra – 2nd hour: Songs by Beyond.
 A Tribute to Wong Ka-Kui, who passed away on June 30th, 1993.

 Part 2 of Young Galaxy: Press play to listen or download it.

 Born Ruffians Interview: Press play to listen or download it.

 Thursday night was pretty exciting as I went to Zaphod Beeblebrox for the 3rd week as I checked out Girl Party featuring Jas Nasty, Kool Krys and Jenocide.
 I decided to do an audio interview with Kool Krys because she’s been heard on other radio shows lately.
 There’s something unique about her music because Ottawa hasn’t really got a big hip-hop presence (my opinion, I don’t check out the 613 hip-hop scene very much).
 It seems like she’s my first “official” Ottawa artist to be interviewed for my radio show.
-The Balconies don’t really count because it was more of a Christmas theme when I interviewed them.

 The show was great because Kool Krys brought excitement to her hip-hop music.
 She sang some classic tunes like Salt ‘N’ Pepa and Destiny’s Child as it reminded me of my teenage years when I listened to those songs on the radio.
 She brought the old school mentality and it certainly gave me a smile because I felt like it was the 1990s all over again.